flix/book/src/parallelism.md

 }
 ```

-This allows us to write both concurrent and parallel programs using structured concurrency.
+This allows us to write concurrent and parallel programs using structured
-The downside is that we must manually coordinate communication between threads using channels.
+concurrency.
+The downside is that we must manually coordinate communication
-If want parallelism, but not concurrency, a more light-weight approach is to use the `par` expression.
+between threads using channels.
+If want parallelism, but not concurrency, a more
+light-weight approach is to use the `par` expression.

 The `par` expression: